 There are the big things to account for: childcare costs (daycare, nannies, sitters), basic needs (food, shelter, clothing), activities (sports, drama club, camp), college tuition, and just maybe, weddings.

 It’s all about how you approach the concept of raising kids that will decide how much of an impact they’ll have on your early retirement goals.
 Those sensationalized “news” articles are intended to scare you with ridiculous statistics about the cost of raising kids in America.
 Scare you into buying something from one of their advertisers to allay the pain.
 Brother…

 The total cost cited in the Huffington Post article linked above is a staggering $233,610.
 And that doesn’t even include the cost of college!
 WT, right?!?
 If you’re like me and have two kids, you’re all the sudden facing a tab of $467,220.
 And now I’m all the sudden feeling a bit queasy… This is my Rolaids Moment comin’ on…

 Let’s start to feel better by examining the costs a bit deeper.
 First under the microscope is our good friend Housing.
-According to the U.S. Department of Agriculture, which compiles this figure on an annual basis, housing comprises 30% of the total cost.
+According to the U.S. Department of Agriculture, which compiles this figure on an annual basis, your housing costs comprise 30% of the total cost.

 But what if you’re not easily swayed by those pesky Jones’s next door, who’ve added on another 3,000 square feet to their 3,000 square foot home?
 What if you choose to make a modest 1,500 square foot starter homework, like 90% of Americans did up until the 80s?